 Another study found that three of the multiple intelligences, musical, logical-mathematical, and visual-spatial intelligence, were positively correlated with IQ scores.
 The study also found that even children who scored low on IQ showed strengths in other forms of intelligence

 While the concept of general intelligence and its measurement does not remain without controversy, research indicates that people do have an underlying mental ability that plays a role in performance on a variety of cognitive tasks.

 Impact of Multiple Intelligences

 The theory has received little acceptance and support in the field of psychology.
-In education, it is often misconstrued as learning styles, which suggest that children should receive instruction that is aligned with how they learn best.
+In education, it is often misconstrued as learning styles, which suggests that children should receive instruction that is aligned with how they learn best.

 The idea of multiple intelligence has become popular, but there is a lack of scientific support for the theory.
 However, it can be helpful to think about your strengths and preferences, particularly when it comes to finding a career that you will enjoy.
-It is also important to remember that you may actually have more than one type of intelligence that describes you best.
+It is also important to remember that you may have more than one type of intelligence that describes you best.

 Gardner H. Frames of Mind: The Theory of Multiple Intelligences.
 New York: Basic Books; 1983

 Gardner H. Intelligence Reframed: Multiple Intelligences for the 21st Century.
 New York: Basic Books; 1999.

 Singh Y, Makharia A, Sharma A, Agrawal K, Varma G, Yadav T. A study on different forms of intelligence in Indian school-going children.
 Ind Psychiatry J 2017;26:71-6. doi:10.4103/ipj.ipj_61_16

 Sternberg RJ.
 Intelligence.
 Dialogues Clin Neurosci.
 2012;14(1):19–27. doi:10.31887/DCNS.2012.14.1/rsternberg